 How Much Do Brazilian Blowouts Cost?

-Brazilian Blowouts may range in prices from $200 to $500 per treatment depending on the length of hair.
-For example, a woman with a shorter to medium length of hair may pay closer to the $200 price range while someone with shoulder length, thick hair could pay closer to the $500 price-point.
-Nonetheless, many women who have struggled to manage their curls, deem the price as being well worth it.
+Brazilian Blowouts may range in prices from $200 to $500 per treatment, depending on the length of hair.
+For example, a woman with a shorter to medium length of hair may pay closer to the $200 price range, while someone with shoulder-length, thick hair could pay closer to the $500 price point.

 Brazilian Blowout Care